Povitica is a traditional Eastern European Dessert Bread that is as lovely to look at as it is to eat!

 - butter melted

-- In a small bowl, stir ½ teaspoons sugar, ¼ teaspoon flour, and the yeast into 2 tablesppoms warm water and cover with plastic wrap.
-Allow to stand for 5 minutes
+- In a small bowl, stir ½ teaspoons sugar, ¼ teaspoon flour, and the yeast into 2 tablespoons warm water and cover with plastic wrap.
+Allow standing for 5 minutes

 To Make the Dough

 - In a medium saucepan, heat the milk to just below boiling (about 180°F/82°C), stirring constantly so that a film does not form on the top of the milk.
 You want it hot enough to scald you, but not boiling.